-- Internal committee has finalized matters for the years till 2005 and there are no taxes due for this year. - Year 2006 has been inspected and from the credit balance for the bank at the tax authority. - The years 2007 / 2008 have been inspected. - The payroll taxes are being paid on the due dates as stated by law.
+- Internal committee has been finalized matters for the years till 2006 and there are no taxes due for this year. - The years 2007 / 2008 have been inspected and Internal committee has been finalized and there are no taxes due. - The payroll taxes are being paid on the due dates as stated by law.